Introduction

 -

-“Socrates is a man” tells us that Socrates is still alive;
+“Socrates is a philosopher” tells us that Socrates is still alive;

 -

-“Socrates was a man” tells us that Socrates isn't amongst the living anymore.
+“Socrates was a philosopher” tells us that Socrates is no longer among the living.

 In regard to the conclusion: